The Paula Rego Museum is in one of Cascais' iconic buildings

 Entrance to Paula Rego's "House of Stories"

 It presents Rego's stories of controversial social realities, many of them influenced by her childhood and Portuguese culture.
-Her work has been described as rather surrealist (and often disturbing) cartoon illustrations, and at this museum you can see dozens of drawings and paintings in temporary exhibition spread over seven rooms.
+Her work has been described as rather surrealist (and often disturbing) cartoon illustrations, and at this museum you can see dozens of drawings and paintings in temporary exhibitions spread over seven rooms.
 There are also some works by her late husband Victor Willing, while in another room are usually temporary exhibitions with pieces by other artists.

 The exhibits tend to be displayed chronologically, starting with the works of the first ten years of Rego's career, followed by those of the 1980s, and finally from the 1990s to present times.